GoogleCloudPlatform/professional-services/README.md

 * [Maven Archetype Dataflow](tools/maven-archetype-dataflow) - A maven archetype which bootstraps a Dataflow project with common plugins pre-configured to help maintain high code quality.
 * [Netblock Monitor](tools/netblock-monitor) - An Apps Script project that will automatically provide email notifications when changes are made to Google’s IP ranges.
 * [Site Verification Group Sync](tools/site-verification-group-sync) - A tool to provision "verified owner" permissions (to create GCS buckets with custom dns) based on membership of a Google Group.
+* [Auto Compose](tools/auto-compose) - *auto-compose* is a utility for dynamically generating Google cloud managed [Apache Airflow](https://cloud.google.com/composer/) DAGs from YAML configuration files.
+It is a fork of [*dag-factory*](https://github.com/ajbosco/dag-factory) and uses its logic to parse YAML files and convert them to airflow DAG's.

 ## Contributing
 See the contributing [instructions](/CONTRIBUTING.md) to get started contributing.